 Scott was sure that was where she was going.
 His eyes registered a blood-red flash and the street vanished.
 “What the hell?”
 Flinching away from her, he found himself in a dark autumnal forest illuminated by surreal orange light.
 “Oh, Shit!”

 “Welcome to Demdyke Wood.
 You’re in a witch’s world now,” Elizabeth’s voice was no longer soft.
 Harsh and old it filled him with dread.
 Facing him, she fixed him with a devilish grin.
 Her face had more wrinkles and crevasses than a mountain range.
-The skin grey and thin; almost corpse-like.
+The skin was grey, thin; and corpse-like.

 Elizabeth cackled, “No, this is very real.
 Soon I’ll complete my summoning and reborn the wickedest of witches.
 Then you’ll be very dead.”
 With a brandish of her wrinkled, talon-like hand, she took on a red aura.
 “Daemones Vinctum!”

 Scott felt the blast of warm energy hit his breastbone.
-He slammed backwards into a tree.
+He hurtled backwards slamming into a tree.
 Vines crawled over his body, binding him to the trunk.

 “Finis Illusio!”
 Elizabeth’s fingers spouted blue sparks.
 A roaring, red fire appeared with a cauldron suspended above it on a tripod.
 It brought with it the smell of death.